Tyill/SVisual/README.md

 * adding a signal for viewing / recording only by the client, no additional movements are required

-* export data to xlsx, json or txt
+* export data to xlsx, json or csv

 * client UART+DMA for stm32f1 https://github.com/burrbull/svisual-stm32f1